NOAA-ORR-ERD/PyGnome/py_gnome/documentation/source/scripting/model.rst

 The PyGNOME Model
 =================

-The :class:`gnome.model.Model` class in the overall interface to the gnome system -- it manages all the elements, movers, outputters, etc used to drive the model.
-When writting scripts, a ``Model`` instance is used to manage how the overall model is run.
+The :class:`gnome.model.Model` class is the overall interface to the gnome system -- it manages all the elements, movers, outputters, etc used to drive the model.
+When writing scripts, a ``Model`` instance is used to manage how the overall model is run.

 Initialization
 --------------